Embraer: Product line expansion: military, regional and executive

 In the mid-1990s, the company pursued a product line focused on small commercial airplanes over the military aircraft that had previously made up the majority of its manufacturing.
 It soon expanded to the production of larger regional airliners in the 70–110 seat range, and smaller business jets.

 By May 2019, Embraer considered developing a new family of turboprop regional airliners in the 50–70 seat range, complementing the E-Jet E2, so as to free engineering resources.
 It would compete against older ATR and Dash 8 designs for 1.5 to 2 h flights over 500-700 nmi.
 In August 2021, Embraer released a new configuration with quieter aft-mounted engines for a 70-90 seat aircraft, with the E-Jet cross-section, aiming for a 2022 launch and a 2027/2028 service entry.

+In March 2026, Embraer launched the first JAS F-39 Gripen for the Brazilian Air Force, result of technology transfer agreements signed between the Brazilian and Swedish governments in 2014, for the co-production and development of the fighter.

 Executive jets

 At the 2000 Farnborough Airshow, Embraer introduced the Legacy 600, a business jet variant of the Embraer Regional Jet, which entered service in 2002.
 Embraer Executive Jets was created as a dedicated subsidiary in 2005.
 That same year, the Phenom 100 was envisioned as an air taxi similar to the Eclipse 500, competing with Cessna and Hawker Beechcraft.
 It was introduced in 2008 and is the basis of the larger Phenom 300.
 The midsize Legacy 450 and Legacy 500 were jointly developed as clean sheet designs, while the Lineage 1000 is a VIP version of the E190.
 In 2016, Embraer delivered its 1,000th executive jet and had a market share of 17% by volume, though it lacked an ultra-long-range large cabin jet.
 In October 2018 Embraer announced two new business jets—the Praetor 500 in the midsize cabin category—and the Praetor 600 in the super midsize category.

+As of 2026, Embraer remains dominant in the market for small and medium-sized private jets, with the Phenom 300 remaining the best seller in its class for the 14th year.